ABOUT THE AUTHOR

 - Remove the coin, rinse with fresh distilled water and pat dry with a coin-safe towel (do not rub).

 - Soak the coin in a high-grade acetone (do NOT use fingernail polish remover) for about 5 minutes.
+(This will dehydrate the verdigris.
+Water is a key component in verdigris formation and growth.)

 - Remove the coin and allow it to air dry for about a minute.
 Acetone evaporates QUICKLY.